-What is FTP Protocol in Networking? – FTP (File Transfer Protocol) was announced on April 16, 1971, by Abhay Bhushan to develop MIT resources.
-It was later defined in RFC 959 in 1985.
+What is FTP Protocol in Networking? – FTP (File Transfer Protocol) was announced on April 16, 1971 by Abhay Bhushan to develop MIT resources.
+The FTP protocol was described in RFC 959in 1985 after its announcement.

 What is FTP Protocol in Networking?

-FTP is a protocol that allows transferring files between two computers.
+FTP is a protocol that allows file transfer between two computers.
 Although FTP is a protocol, it is also a program.
-It transfers files between two computers using FTP protocol through a program.
+It transfers files between two computers using an FTP protocol through a program.

-By connecting to the computer via FTP, we can list both folders and files and download files from our computer.
-To give another example of FTP usage, we can easily upload or download files by accessing the Web Server.
+By connecting to the remote computer via FTP, you can list both folders and files and download them to your computer.
+If we give an example of another FTP usage, you can easily upload or download files by accessing the Web Server.

-In short, after establishing a connection between the FTP Client and the FTP Server computers, we can make any changes to the files on the FTP Server.
-So, we can delete or edit these files.
+In short, after establishing a connection between the FTP Client and the FTP Server, you can make any changes to the files on the FTP Server.
+So, you can delete or edit these files.

 When to Use FTP (File Transfer Protocol)?

 Although FTP is an insecure protocol, nowadays it has been still using.
-For example, FTP can be used to send files between two locations.
-It can also be used due to the limited file transfer through Mail.
+For example, you can use the FTP protocol to send files between two locations, and you can also send small files via E-mailin addition to FTP.

 Another example is; To update network devices or to backup and update configuration files.